WEDDING PHOTOGRAPHY FAQS

 Do you offer engagement or pre-wedding shoots?

 Yes.
 Engagement shoots across Dorset are available and are included within my Signature Story coverage.
-They’re relaxed, natural portrait shoots that help you feel comfortable in front of the camera before the wedding day.
+They are relaxed, natural portrait sessions that help you feel comfortable in front of the camera before the wedding day.

 Planning Your Wedding Day